Baldwin II of Jerusalem: Succession

 After reaching the age of majority, Bohemond II of Antioch came to Syria to claim his inheritance in October 1126.
 His arrival put an end to Baldwin's rule in Antioch, but Bohemond married Baldwin's second daughter, Alice.
 Baldwin, who had no sons, made his eldest daughter, Melisende, his heir in 1126 or 1127.

-Baldwin had already realized that the crusaders were unable to conquer Damascus without further reinforcements from Europe.
+Baldwin had already realized that the Franks were unable to conquer Damascus without further reinforcements from Europe.
 After consulting with his nobles, he sent William I of Bures and Guy I Brisebarre to France to offer Melisende's hand to the powerful count of Anjou, Fulk V, in the autumn of 1127.
 Hugh of Payns and his five fellows accompanied the envoys.
 The embassy first visited Louis VI of France, who gave consent to the marriage.
 The negotiations between Fulk and Baldwin's envoys lasted for months.
 In August or September 1127, Baldwin launched a new military campaign against Damascene territory.
 Historian Steven Tibble proposes that the royal fortress at Wadi Musa was built shortly after this.

-Baldwin dispatched William I, Archbishop of Tyre, and Robert, Bishop of Lydda and Ramla, to the Holy See.
+Baldwin dispatched Archbishop William I of Tyre and Bishop Robert of Lydda and Ramla to the Holy See.
 Pope Honorius II stated that Baldwin was the lawful ruler of Jerusalem in a letter of 29 May 1129.
 Christopher Tyerman and Hans Eberhard Mayer agree that the pope wrote his letter to remove any doubts about the legitimacy of Baldwin's rule.
 On the other hand, Stephen of La Ferté, who had succeeded Warmund of Picquigny as patriarch in July 1128, turned against Baldwin and demanded Jerusalem for the patriarchate.

 Fulk of Anjou arrived to the Holy Land in the spring of 1129.
 He married Melisende and Baldwin granted them the two wealthiest towns of the kingdom, Tyre and Acre.
 Hugh of Payns, who had achieved the adoption of the statutes of the Knights Templar at the Council of Troyes, returned to the kingdom accompanied by new crusaders.